 - A more attractive and proportionate body contour that you won’t be embarrassed to flaunt!

-What makes your Brazilian butt lift at Gartner Plastic Surgery unique
+What makes your Brazilian butt lift unique at Gartner Plastic Surgery NJ

 First Board Certified Brazilian Butt Lift Surgery in New Jersey

 Dr. Gartner was the first board certified plastic surgeon in New Jersey to have performed the Brazilian butt lift, and he was doing it even before the procedure was called that (back then, it was just called autologous fat transfer)!
 In fact, Dr. Gartner has been performing the procedure for over 10 years and during this time, he has refined surgical techniques to make it safer and more effective by doing two things: gently purifying the fat with a handheld centrifuge and using the micro-droplet injection technique.
 These refinements (similar to those made for fat transfer breast augmentation) improve the longevity of the fat transferred to the buttocks, allowing it to “take” better and making it more durable.
 This means you’ll be able to have longer lasting results than other butt lift methods.